HISTORY OF THE CONSTITUTION OF THE UNITED STATES

 do ordain and establish this Constitution for the United States of America.

 This was unique: it established a “Constitutional Presidential Republic” unlike other such Constitutions.
 It did not recognize a king but found its source, as Abraham Lincoln would say almost a century later in his Gettysburg Address, in:

 “government of the people, by the people, for the people…”

 Unlike England’s government, the U.S. was to have a system of “checks and balances” comprised of three branches of the federal government with separate powers: Executive (Presidency), Legislative (Congress), and Judicial (Supreme Court).

-Similar to the bicameral Parliament the Framers had known from England, with its House of Lords and a House of Commons, the United States was to have a Senate and a House of Representatives.
+Similar to the bicameral Parliament in England, the Framers had known from England, with its House of Lords and a House of Commons, the United States was to have a Senate and a House of Representatives.
 But how this was arrived at was a matter of compromise.

 - James Madison, the “Father of the Constitution,” had proposed the “Virginia Plan,” or large state plan, calling for the legislature to be based on population quotas: the larger the state, the more representatives in Congress.

 - William Patterson proposed the “New Jersey Plan,” which favored the smaller states, with an equal number of legislators from each state in a single house.